一月 12, 2022

 Written By Coravin

-During Chinese New Year families participate in big reunions, visit friends and relatives, gift red envelopes with money inside, watch traditional dragon dances and firework shows, declutter, buy new clothes, and – of course – indulge in traditional festive treats.
+During Chinese celebrations of Lunar New Year, families participate in big reunions, visit friends and relatives, gift red envelopes with money inside, watch traditional dragon dances and firework shows, declutter, buy new clothes, and – of course – indulge in traditional festive treats.
 The treats are what we’re here to talk about.

-If you’re looking to celebrate the year of the Ox with festive foods, we have the perfect recipe and wine pairings for your Chinese New Year meals.
+If you’re looking to celebrate the year of the Tiger with festive foods, we have the perfect recipe and wine pairings for your Chinese New Year meals.
 While many Asian drinkers prefer a simple red like Pinot Noir with most of their dishes (especially duck and beef recipes), you’ll notice there’s a good mix of reds and whites on our list.
-Many of the dishes served during Chinese New Year are sweet, sour, and a little spicy, calling for wines that can stand their ground.
-All wine recommendations come from our trusted experts, Howard Kwok and Sébastien Menut.
+Many of the dishes served during Chinese Lunar New Year are sweet, sour, and a little spicy, calling for wines that can stand their ground.
+Wine recommendations come from our friends, Howard Kwok and Sébastien Menut.

 You might recognize Howard, co-owner of Vignobles K (@chateaubellefontbelcier), from a special episode of Wine O’Clock with Coravin founder Greg Lambrecht (on Greg’s birthday!).
 Howard teamed up with Sébastien, one of his most trusted wine experts, to bring you the best Chinese food wine pairing recommendations out there.